decred/dcrd/dcrjson/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/decred/dcrd/dcrjson)

-Package dcrjson implements concrete types for marshalling to and from the decred JSON-RPC API.
+Package dcrjson implements infrastructure for marshalling to and from the decred JSON-RPC API via concrete types.
 A comprehensive suite of tests is provided to ensure proper functionality.

 Although this package was primarily written for the decred, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from decred JSON-RPC requests and responses.

 Note that although it's possible to use this package directly to implement an RPC client, it is not recommended since it is only intended as an infrastructure